 Through its Outreach and Partnership Subcommittee, the GCC will seek ways to further assist local communities in their planning efforts to encourage groundwater protection.
 Long term hosting and maintenance of the site is undetermined; other than correcting identified errors this site is currently static.
 Funding for development of this web site came from the DNR through the GCC-coordinated Joint www.doa.state.wi.us/category.asp?linkcatid=750&linkid=128&locid=9 - Markham, L., C. Dunning and C. Tang.
-2005 Development of Tools to Address Groundwater in Comprehensive Planning.
-Final report to UWS. - Markham, L., C. Tang and C. Dunning.
+2005(A) Development of Tools to Address Groundwater in Comprehensive Planning.
+Final report to UWS. - Markham, L., Webster, B., Tang, C. and C. Dunning.
+2005(B).
+Comprehensive Planning in Wisconsin: Are Communities Planning to Protect Their Groundwater Water Resources, Water Resources IMPACT 7(6):19-21. - Markham, L., C. Tang and C. Dunning.
 2008.
 Centralizing Access to Groundwater Information for Use in Comprehensive Planning.
 Final report to DNR.